 If you’ve only got 1 week in Taiwan, I would honestly just stick to doing Taipei and Hualien.
 You could spend the first 3 days in Taipei, then 3 days in Hualien (including getting there and coming back) to see Taroko Gorge, Taiwan’s most impressive scenic attraction, then your final night in Taipei before flying out.
 I’ve seen several parents come to Taiwan and do exactly this, and be very happy with their trip.

-To plan your time in Taipei, see my list of things to do in Taipei with kids, and my Taipei 2 day and 3 day itinerary for more information on how to put it all together.
+To plan your time in Taipei, see my list of things to do in Taipei with kids, and my Taipei 2 day, 3 day, or 4 day itinerary for more information on how to put it all together.
 I’ve also included several recommendations for best hotels with kids in those articles.
 The 3-day itinerary also includes my suggestions for day trips from Taipei.
 If I could only do one day trip from Taipei with kids, I’d probably choose the cat village!

 2 Week Taiwan Itinerary with Kids